 Appended is a suggested list of items to get you started with either a percussion pistol or revolver.

 Powder, ball, bullets, patches, percussion caps & targets etc are comsumables.
 There are various suppliers of consumables out there & you will find some of the Thames Estuary Branch members are also willing to sell items at a reasonable cost.
-The BRPC is a Registered Firearms Dealer & will also sell items including guns at very good discounted rates.
+The BRPC is a Registered Firearms Dealer & can also purchase items including guns, on your behalf at very good discounted rates.

 Basic Equipment List for Blackpowder Percussion Single Shot Pistol and/or Revolver

 Powder flask with measuring nozzles for different loads

 Vials for holding pre-measured loads (never load direct from flask)